trufflesuite/truffle/README.md

 * Instant rebuilding of assets during development.
 * External script runner that executes scripts within a Truffle environment.

+### A Note To Developers

+The current active and stable version of Truffle can be found on the `master` branch.
+There are two branches that are designated for developers to make pull requests against: the `develop` and `next` branches.

++   `develop`: Make your pull requests against the `develop` branch if you would like to make a change for the current major version.
++   `next`: Make your pull requests against the `next` branch if you would like to make a change for the next major version.

 ### Install

 ```